 MAKING THE SWITCH TO A POWER CHAIR

-Personal mobility is a lifeline to independence.
-Able-bodied people can easily overlook this correlation, but people who live with mobility impairments know that your body determines how much of the world you can explore and experience on your own terms.
+Being independent means have mobility.
+People who are not disabled often take this for granted.
+However, but people with mobility impairments realize how limiting it can be when they can’t always go where they want to without someone else helping.
+A power chair helps to restore their independence.
 There are drawbacks to long-term manual wheelchair use, which include fatigue, repetitive stress injuries, and lack of power on inclines and uneven terrain.
 Since our upper extremities were not designed for self-propulsion, the desire to lead an active lifestyle in a manual wheelchair could potentially be derailed over time by the limitations of the shoulders, elbows, and wrists.
 For people with very limited mobility, or those who lack hand strength and energy, a power chair might be the only option.
 Power wheelchairs (aka power chairs) can navigate different environments and terrains, operate easily in wheelchair vans, and give the user more options, support and independence.

 With a power chair, no minimum strength is required so you can cover greater distances without tiring.

 Different drive-trains (mid, front, or rear) offer personal preferences for different terrains (pavement, grass/dirt, etc.) The seating options of a power chair are enhanced by its ability to tilt, recline and elevate the leg rests.
 These features have made the power chair an essential part of everyday living for people who need rehabilitation such as those suffering from amyotrophic lateral sclerosis (ALS) or other progressive diseases.

 With a power chair, a person can change their positions throughout the day.
 Periodically moving helps improve overall comfort and ease pain caused by being in one position too long.
 The greater mobility offered by a power chair creates more freedom to than a traditional wheelchair.
 This helps restore more freedom to go out and carry on normal day-to-day activities.